jucazyn/jucazyn.github.io/_pages/home.md

 ## technical skills

 On the theoretical side, my proficiency ranges from intermediate to advanced in areas including Mathematical Logic, Category Theory, Functional Analysis, and Probability Theory.
-On the applied and computational side, I'm comfortable with Quantum Computing, while my skills in Machine Learning and Python are at an entry-level.
+On the applied and computational side, I'm comfortable with Quantum Computing and, at an entry-level, with Machine Learning and Python.

 ## research interests